Today I want to discuss the potentially polarising topic of cheating in a relationship, specifically when does flirting cross the line? But first…

 Holding hands; a passionate kiss; anything beyond that?
 Or only when full penetrative sex takes place?

 Or, perhaps, is it none of these things, but instead when an emotional connection has been established to someone who is not your significant other?
-When does flirting become cheating?
+When is flirting crossing the line – when does flirting become cheating?

 Perhaps, even, it depends on the circumstances and whether a cheeky but essentially innocent gesture is in public or in private; or – more significantly – in front of a partner or spouse?
 For some, the humiliation of being forced to observe that behaviour would be too much; for others that very openness would negate any concern of untoward intentions.